MCMLXXXIV/PFO_Tools/README.md

 If the file name has a handler defined, it will read the file and store the results in an OfficialData object.

-As of this checkin, there are only handlers for the Recipes (Crafting).csv, Recipes (Refining).csv.
+As of this checkin, we handle a lot of the data files but I think there may still be some bugs.
+I'll need to add a more detailed dumper of the entities to make sure of correctness.

 The first solution planner (for items) is in and working - but not yet complete (see TODOs).